statpro/devextreme-rails/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Once a release is created on github, the latest version of the js will be published and hosted on github packages.

+To publish the npm package from your development local environment, run:

+    $ make publish

+By default, this will use the current version from version.rb.
+To specify a custom version:

+    $ VERSION=<custom_version> make publish

 ## Contributing